-In accordance with Section 98a of the State Finance Law, the following securities are authorized for investment or collateral:
+The following investments are allowable under Section 98a of the State Finance Law and are authorized for investment or collateral:

-- 1) Bonds and notes of the United States. - 2) Bonds and notes of this state. - a) General obligation bonds and notes of any state other than this state, provided that such bonds and notes receive the highest rating of at least one independent rating agency designated by the comptroller. - 3) Obligations for the payment of which the faith and credit of the United States or of this state are pledged. - a) Notes, bonds, debentures, mortgages or other evidences of the United States Postal Service; the federal national mortgage association; federal home loan mortgage corporation; student loan marketing association; federal farm credit system or any other United States government sponsored agency, provided that at the time of the investment such agency or its obligations are rated and the agency receives, or its obligations receive, the highest rating of all independent rating agencies that rate such agency or its obligations, provided, however, that the aggregate amount invested in the obligations of all such agencies shall not exceed the lesser of 5% of the total investment portfolio or \$10 Million. - 4) Judgments or awards of the court of claims of this state. - 5) Stocks, bonds, or notes of any county, town, city, village, fire district or school district of this state issued pursuant to law. - 6) Bonds and notes of the Savings and Loan Bank of the State of New York; - 7) Collateral trust notes issued by a trust company, all of the capital stock of which is owned by not less than twenty savings banks of the State of New York. - 8) Bonds and notes issued for any of the corporate purposes of the New York state housing finance agency; - 9) Bonds and notes issued for any of the corporate purposes of the New York State medical care facilities finance agency; - 10) Bonds and notes issued for any of the corporate purposes of the New York state project finance agency;
+- 1) Bonds and notes of the United States. - 2) Bonds and notes of the State of New York. - a) General obligation bonds and notes of any state other than this state, provided that such bonds and notes receive the highest rating of at least one independent rating agency designated by the comptroller. - 3) Obligations for the payment of which the faith and credit of the United States or of this state are pledged. - a) Notes, bonds, debentures, mortgages and other evidences of indebtedness of the United States Postal Service; the federal national mortgage association; federal home loan mortgage corporation; student loan marketing association; federal farm credit system or any other United States government sponsored agency, provided that at the time of the investment such agency or its obligations are rated and the agency receives, or its obligations receive, the highest rating of all independent rating agencies that rate such agency or its obligations, provided, however, that no more than sixty five million dollars may be invested in the obligations of any one agency. - 4) Judgments or awards of the court of claims of this state. - 5) Stocks, bonds, or notes of any county, town, city, village, fire district or school district of this state issued pursuant to law.
+Issuers or their obligations must receive, at the time of investment, a long-term debt rating in the top three categories by at least two independent rating services designated by the Comptroller. - 6) Bonds and notes of the Savings and Loan Bank of the State of New York; - 7) Collateral trust notes issued by a trust company, all of the capital stock of which is owned by not less than twenty savings banks of the State of New York. - 8) Bonds and notes issued for any of the corporate purposes of the New York state housing finance agency; - 9) Bonds and notes issued for any of the corporate purposes of the New York State medical care facilities finance agency; - 10) Bonds and notes issued for any of the corporate purposes of the New York state project finance agency; - 11) Obligations of any corporation organized under the laws of any state in the United States maturing within two hundred seventy days provided that such obligations receive the highest short-term debt rating by at least two independent rating services designated by the Comptroller and that the issuer of such obligations has maintained such ratings on similar obligations during the preceding six months provided, however that the issuer of such obligations need not have received such rating during the prior six month period if such issuer has received the highest rating of two independent rating